 - Some states only tax off-the-shelf software but not custom software (e.g., WI).

-Takeaway: Figure out where your customers are, then look at that state’s sales and use tax law.
+Takeaway: figure out where your customers are, then look at that state’s sales and use tax law.

-2) Don’t Kick the Can Down the Road.
 Too many software companies say “I’ll deal with this later” and then find it is really difficult and expensive to fix.
-You are supposed to collect and remit sales tax — if you don’t, you are still liable for it.
+You are supposed to collect and remit sales tax, and if you don’t, you are still liable for it.
 It’s awkward to call a customer years later asking them to reimburse you for sales tax you forgot to collect.
 This will come up during any investment or sale of your company.

-3) Get Reseller (Exemption) Certificates.
-You don’t have to collect sales tax from companies reselling your software — but get a resale certificate from them.
+You don’t have to collect sales tax from companies reselling your software, but get a resale certificate from them.
 Taxing authorities will ask for these.

 For the wider SaaS sales tax picture (and the OpenView CFO Forum framing), see Sales Tax on SaaS: What I Learned at the OpenView CFO Forum.